Unplugged Lesson

 Explain that the dots hide a picture and the numbers are like the code: you go from 1 to 2 to 3 in order.

-Ask, “What happens if we skip a number or swap two numbers?” and let children notice that the picture comes out wrong.
+Ask, “What happens if we skip a number or swap two numbers?” and prompt students towards the conclusion that the picture comes out wrong.

 Tell them that each little line is one small step, and lots of correct small steps make a big picture.